A Density Independent Formulation of Smoothed Particle Hydrodynamics: Numerical Experiments

 The evolution of the blob mass is shown in figure \ref{fig:blob:core}.
 Here we show the mass of gas with $\rho > 0.64~\rho_{\rm c}$ and $T < 0.9~T_{\rm a}$, following \citet{Agertz+2007}.
-At $t = 2.5~\tau_{\rm kh}$, the blob mass in the run of our SPH became $\sim10~\%$ of the initial mass.
+At $t = 2.5~\tau_{\rm kh}$, the blob mass in the run of DISPH became $\sim10~\%$ of the initial mass.
 This result is consistent with the results of the Euler codes \citep[see figure 6 in][]{Agertz+2007}.
-The evolution of the blob mass in the standard SPH was much slower compared to that in our SPH.
+The evolution of the blob mass in the standard SPH was much slower compared to that in DISPH.